Train Horn Regulations

 Quiet Zone Established for Rodenburg Rd.
 Crossing

-The quiet zone for the Rodebnurg Rd. railroad crossing officially went live on September 12, 2016.
+The quiet zone for the Rodebnurg Rd. railroad crossing officially went live on September 9, 2016.
 As part of the establishment of the quiet zone, traffic channelization devices (vertical tubes that prevent vehicles from driving around lowered gates) were installed along the middle of Rodenburg Rd. on both the north and south sides of the crossing.
+Because the absence of routine horn sounding increases the risk of a crossing collision, the Village was required to mitigate the additional risk through the installation of the channelization devices.
 Horns within the quiet zone may still be used in the case of an emergency and to comply with federal or other railroad regulations.

 Partial Quiet Zones in Roselle